ivybowman/AutoBooks/README.md

 # Features

+- Uses selenium and chromedriver to download the odms from overdrive without user interaction.
-- Downloads and converts multiple .odm files to chapterized .m4b audiobook files automatically.
+- Uses odmpy to fuffil and convert odms to chapterized m4b audiobook files.
-- Moves the outputted audiobooks to a chosen folder.
+- Moves the generated audiobooks to a chosen folder.
 - Backs up the download files in case you need to redownload the books.
 - Logs to console and timestamped logfile.
 - Reports execution status and some logs to a [Cronitor](https://cronitor.io/) monitor.
+- Can be controlled via Discord bot or console.

 # Requirements